Tap to view all photos 1/4

 - at Selwyn Village, with the Selwyn Foundation Group.

-There are two Rest Homes at the Selwyn Village Retirement Complex at 43 Target Street, Point Chevalier, Auckland.
+There is one Rest Home at the Selwyn Village Retirement Complex at 43 Target Street, Point Chevalier, Auckland.

 We want all our residents to have an enjoyable time here.
 Our managers are happy to meet with you, and to talk over any concerns you may have.